ublk-org/libublk-rs/README.rst

 is 512KB.

-The closure `tgt_init` provides interface to set all kinds of parameters for this ublk-null.
+The closure `tgt_init` provides interface to set all kinds of parameters for this target.

-The closure `queue_handler` provides interface to handle incoming CQE and implement target io logic.
+The closure `io_handler` provides interface to handle incoming CQE/ IO cmmand and implement target IO logic.

-Closure interface is flexible since it can capture environment(outside of closure) variables, and IO handling closure is FnMut which allows to write to captured variables.
+Closure interface is flexible since it can capture environment(outside of closure) variables, and IO handling closure is defined as FnMut which allows to write to captured variables.

 .. code-block:: rust